-- 1. Violation a student misses more than the allotted 3 skips in a given semester. - 2.
-Probation a student with a previous violation and exceeds the skips limits in any semester following the violation.
+- 1. Violation a student misses more than the allotted 3 unexcused absences in a given semester. - 2.
+Probation a student with a previous violation and exceeds the excused absences limits in any semester following the violation.
 Probation serves as a warning that a student is in jeopardy of suspension or dismissal from the University. - 3.
-Suspension a student with a previous probation and exceeds the skips limit in a semester during or following the probation will be suspended from the University.
+Suspension a student with a previous probation and exceeds the excused absence limit in a semester during or following the probation will be suspended from the University.